-The existing of three hubs in a subset of the commuting network of Chicago demonstrates a scaling law that dictates how resources are distributed under competition.
-My research focuses on contextualizing this phenomenon in different research areas such as studying the spread of infectious diseases.
+The existing of three hubs in a subset of the commuting network of Chicago demonstrates the hierarchical organization of urban land use.
+My research focuses on studying emergent properties of land use/cover in different contexts such as studying the spread of infectious diseases.
 (Data credits: census.gov)